Responsible Office: Office of Cybersecurity |

 Auditable Events UTHSC Office of Cybersecurity or designee will ensure that the information system or components are capable of auditing events defined by federal and state regulations.
 The office designee will coordinate security functions and controls with other organizational entities to ensure required auditable events or related data are being captured.
 UTHSC shall follow the UTHSC Audit and Accountability Procedure for additional information on audit logs, events, and more.

-Content of Auditable Events The information system will generate audit records containing information that establishes what type of event occurred, when the event occurred, where the event occurred, the source of the event, the outcome of the
+Content of Auditable Events The information system will generate audit records containing information that establishes what type of event occurred, when the event occurred, where the event occurred, the source of the event, the outcome of the event, and the identity of any individuals or subjects associated with the event.

-Response to Audit Processing Failures The information system and/or its components will alert designated personnel in the event of an audit log failure where appropriate action is taken.
+Audit Storage Capacity UTHSC ITS will allocate audit storage capacity in accordance with all federal and state regulations and guidance.
+Response to Audit Processing Failures.
+The information system and/or its components will alert designated personnel in the event of an audit log failure where appropriate action is taken.

-per UT Policy, UTHSC standards, or as directed by federal and state regulations.
-Findings of the reviewed information system audit records, and or issues, is reported
+Audit Review, Analysis, and Reporting UTHSC’s Office of Cybersecurity will work with System and Data Owners, or delegate(s), who receive and analyze audits and reports, per UT Policy, UTHSC standards, or as directed by federal and state regulations.
+Findings of the reviewed information system audit records, and or issues, are reported to management.

-Audit Reduction and Report Generation The information system provides an audit reduction report generation capability that supports functions for on demand audit review, analysis and reporting requirements, and after the fact investigation of
+Audit Reduction and Report Generation The information system provides an audit reduction report generation capability that supports functions for on-demand audit review, analysis and reporting requirements, and after-the-fact investigation of security incidents.
+The information system will not alter the original content or time ordering of any audit records.

 Time Stamps Information systems will use internal system clocks that can be mapped to Coordinated Universal Time (UTC) to generate time stamps.
-UTHSC will meet federal and state defined granularity of time measurements on audit logs.
+UTHSC will meet federal and state-defined granularity of time measurements on audit logs.

 Protection of Audit Information Audit information will be protected from unauthorized access, modifications, and deletions.
 The system will have compensating controls in place to prevent any unauthorized action to be taken on audit information.

-Audit Record Retention The system will retain audit records to provide support for after action reviews, investigations of security incidents, and assisting troubleshooting measures.
-Retention requires shall meet all, UT, UTHSC, and state
+Audit Record Retention The system will retain audit records to provide support for after-action reviews, investigations of security incidents, and assisting troubleshooting measures.
+Retention requirements shall meet all, UT, UTHSC, and state and federal regulatory retention requirements.

 References